ShashankRajputGithub/model-api-test/README.md

 ## Disadvantages
 1. BDD scenarios can lead to duplication of steps or redundant tests, increasing the maintenance burden.
 2. Cypress does not natively support mobile browser testing, which can be a significant limitation for teams needing to test responsive or mobile-first applications.
 3. While Docker’s isolation is an advantage, it can also make debugging more challenging.
-Accessing logs, files, or state inside a container can require additional steps or tools
+Accessing logs, files, or state inside a container can require additional steps or tools# model-api-test